cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-You can use a function with `vertexlabels` to display a vertex; it should accept a single numerical argument, the vertex number, and return a string to display.
-Labelling all of them isn't always necessary.
+A function can be passed to `vertexlabels` to display a
+vertex; it should accept a single numerical argument, the
+vertex number, and return a string to display.
+Labelling all
+of them isn't always necessary.

 ```@example graphsection
 @drawsvg begin